sociepy/covid19-vaccination-subnational/_templates/README.template.md

 ### Thanks to
 This project is inspired by wonderful project [owid/covid-19-data](https://github.com/owid/covid-19-data), adopting some of its structure, and is open to integration if deemed approriate.
+In addition, thanks to all of the people involved in the different [source data](#data-sources) initiatives.

 ## Content
 * [Data sources](#data-sources)